For SellersIndustry Guide

 2. Confidentiality and Discretion: Maintaining confidentiality is paramount to avoid disrupting staff, parents, and operations.
 Advisors will manage outreach to potential buyers discreetly, often requiring non-disclosure agreements (NDAs) before revealing sensitive information.

-3. Buyer Identification and Outreach: The advisor will strategically approach a curated list of qualified buyers, including private equity firms, family offices, and strategic acquirers, who are actively seeking ECE investments.
+3. Buyer Identification and Off-Market Outreach: The advisor will strategically approach a curated list of qualified buyers from DealFlow's network who are actively seeking ECE investments, ensuring a direct and efficient match.

 4. Indications of Interest (IOIs) and Letters of Intent (LOIs): Interested buyers will submit non-binding IOIs, followed by more detailed LOIs once initial due diligence is complete.
 The LOI outlines key deal terms, including purchase price, structure, and exclusivity periods.